 Yes, we can work with you to design a custom plan.
 To start this process you will be required to pay a $10,000.00 non-refundable deposit.
 You will meet directly with Grace McKee who will provide you with a consultation and help determine your needs for your new home, this may take more than one visit.
 From that consultation a working set of blueprints will be produced.
 If you decide to not proceed with contracting McKee Homes Ltd. after this point then you will own the full set of working blueprints, and will be given the digital files for these.
 If you decide to proceed with contracting McKee Homes Ltd. (which of course we hope you do!) to build your custom home then your $10,000.00 will be applied towards the total purchase price on your contract.

 No, due to copyright laws we are unable to build another builders plan and nor can they build our plans.

-Each subdivision is owned by a developer, that developer creates a development plan that is approved by the City of Airdrie.
+Each subdivision is owned by a developer, that developer creates a development plan that is approved by the City of Airdrie or Town of Crossfield.
 This plans details what the overall feel and look of that specific area will be.
 Included in that development plan is a series of architectural controls which specifically details what the exterior of each home in that area will look like.
 As a builder we are required to submit each home plan to the developer for approval.
 This means that, while we are able to offer you the choices for the exterior elevation, colors, and materials the overall appearance of the home is determined by the developer.
 In some communities colours and elevations are pre-selected by the developer, but in all communities, must be approved.
 We do not control this process.
 After your purchase contract is executed then you will meet with one of our home planners to help you make these choices within the developers’ regulations.